 Dallas, TX

 I own a landscaping business.
 Five trucks.
-Fuel was our #1 expense — over $4,800 a month.
+Fuel was our #1 expense.
 We put OptiFuel in all five trucks.
-First month savings: $1,100.
-That's not a typo.
-These devices paid for themselves in 4 days.
+The difference in how often we're filling up is significant.
+These devices paid for themselves fast.
 With oil prices going where they're going, this is the best business decision I've made all year.

 Robert K.